-Thanks to Linux support on Chromebooks, the Play Store isn’t the only place you can download apps from.
-A lot of Chrome OS devices can run Linux apps, which makes them all that more useful.
+Thanks to Linux support on Chromebooks, the Play Store isn’t the only place you can use to download apps.
+A lot of Chrome OS devices can run Linux apps, which makes them all that more valuable.

 First, check your Chrome OS version

 The first step is to check your Chrome OS version to see if your Chromebook supports Linux apps.
 Start by clicking your profile image in the bottom-right corner and navigating to the Settings menu.
 Then click the hamburger icon in the upper-left corner and select the About Chrome OS option.
 The version of Chrome OS you’re running will appear.

 Read next: The best Android apps for Chromebooks

 If you’re running Chrome OS 69 or later, you can download Linux apps.
 If not, you’re out of luck.
 But in this case, make sure to check if there are any software updates available that may bump you up to one of the Linux supporting versions of the operating system.
 To do so, click the Check for updates button on the About Chrome OS page you should already be on and then let your Chromebook do its thing.

 Alternatively, you can check our list of Chromebooks that support Linux apps.